 Here are three ways business leaders can identify whether it’s the right time to disrupt and employ that thinking to add value:

-Ray rel="noopener noreferrer" Kurzweil’s law of accelerating returns describes how innovation allows not only for increased capability, but also a boost in the rate of innovation itself.
+Ray Kurzweil’s law of accelerating returns describes how innovation allows not only for increased capability but also a boost in the rate of innovation itself.
 That’s the reality, so savvy leaders should expect chaos and disruption to actually be a healthy part of their companies’ natural progression.
 In this view, disruption is the status quo.

 Adopting a disruptive mindset doesn’t need to be a cataclysmic event.
 Instead, it’s best to use an iterative approach where people are free to continually raise and evaluate ideas.
 When an idea is deemed viable, the organization can adopt it and add a new capability to its repertoire.
 That’s transformation done right.

-This kind rel="noopener noreferrer" of approach has created successes such as agile software development and Six Sigma, and for good reason.
+This kind of approach has created successes such as Agile software development and Six Sigma and for good reason.
 Starting from scratch at the point of disruption often means reinventing the wheel, but current operations already have features that work well.
 Iterating, on the other hand, allows companies to retain what’s working while integrating new ideas on a trial basis.

 Keeping organizations flexible and able to pivot is essential to taking advantage of emerging technology.
 Doing so challenges workers and creates opportunities for them to develop their skill sets.
 When technology automates tedious tasks, employees have the freedom to shift focus toward other areas.
 This is often more profitable for the organization and is generally more engaging for employees.